 QMP 2.5 Sub-Subcontractor RFQ Quality Requirements – Short Form 2022-10-30

-This copy and update from section E, is for sub-subcontractors
+This copy and update from section E, is for sub-subcontractors.
+Rather than provide a duplicate version that used the term “sub-subcontractor” in place of subcontractor, we advise the user that hires sub-subcontractors to take the QMP 2.5 Subcontractor RFQ Quality Requirements – Short Form and search and replace all instances of “subcontractor” with Sub-subcontractor.